+PURPOSE:

-SUBJECT: Post-Tenure Review DATE: June 2018 PURPOSE: This policy provides guidance to faculty members and administrators in completing the Comprehensive Performance Evaluations of Tenured Faculty Members and Faculty Members Who Receive an Academic Promotion as mandated in the Education Code Section 51-942.
-Related OPs or other documents: OP 32.31, 32.02, 32.32 and the Texas Education Code REVIEW: This policy will be reviewed when there are changes to the University Policy.
+This policy provides guidance to faculty members and administrators in completing the Comprehensive Performance Evaluations of Tenured Faculty Members and Faculty Members Who Receive an Academic Promotion as mandated in the Education Code Section 51-942.
+Related OPs or other documents: OP 32.31, 32.02, 32.02, 32.02, 32.32 and the Texas Education Code.